 Designed to teach students the basic concepts of effective public relations writing and to give them a solid foundation in the use of multiple communication tools that are used in the public relations industry.
 The emphasis is on media techniques, preparation of materials, and the dissemination of them through appropriate channels.
-Prerequisites: COM 306 or COM 308.
-It is also desirable for students to have background in or have completed a course in basic newswriting and desktop publishing.
 Meets Upper Division writing requirement.